Vietnam.vn - Nền tảng quảng bá Việt Nam

 Leptin is a hormone derived from adipose tissue and the small intestine, mainly in enterocytes, that helps regulate energy balance by suppressing hunger.

-However, people with obesity may become leptin resistant, which means the "full" message doesn't reach the brain and results in overeating.
+However, people with obesity may become leptin resistant, meaning the "full" message doesn't reach the brain and the result is overeating.

 Weight adjustment